-2.6.
+1.8.
 Stand-Alone Infrastructure

-2.6.1.
+1.8.1.
 Eligible Uses of Funds

 Eligibility of Stand-Alone Infrastructure Projects requires that the projects are non-match, stand-alone infrastructure projects that have a tie-back to the DR-4344 or DR-4353 disaster events and address identified unmet disaster recovery needs.
 Further, Stand-Alone Infrastructure Projects must be those activities eligible under Title I of the Housing and Community Development Act of 1974 or those activities specified by waiver in 83 FR 5844 published February 9, 2018; 83 FR 40314 published August 14,2018; 84 FR 97 published January 9, 2019; and 84 FR 6813 published February 28, 2019.
-All projects must meet a National Objective as detailed in Section 2.2.2.
+All projects must meet a National Objective.
 Examples of Stand-Alone Infrastructure Project activities that potentially tie back to the 2017 disasters include, but are not limited to:

-- Soil stabilization in impacted areas following the fires; - Generators that are affixed to the structure (i.e. not mobile) with a specific disaster tie-back; - Undergrounding power lines that were damaged by the disaster event; - Acquisition of land for fire mitigation and/or to make the community more resilient; and - Hillside or streambank stabilization due to mud/rockslides related to the disaster event.
+- Soil stabilization in impacted areas following the fires; - Generators that are affixed to the structure (i.e., not mobile) with a specific disaster tie-back; - Undergrounding power lines that were damaged by the disaster event; - Acquisition of land for fire mitigation and/or to make the community more resilient; - Hillside or streambank stabilization due to mud/rockslides related to the disaster event.

-2.6.2.
+1.8.2.
 Ineligible Uses of Funds

 Non-match, stand-alone projects not related to infrastructure, increased code compliance, or DR-4344 or DR-4353 disaster events are ineligible for funding.
-Further, any costs for non-match, stand-alone projects that are funded by another source as detailed in Section 2.2.4. are ineligible for funding.
+Further, any costs for non-match, stand-alone projects that are funded by another source are ineligible for funding.